Chrysler, now FCA North America, has a long history of producing solid SUVs. This article takes a look at the top vintage models.

 One of the incredible attributes of the Wrangler, and one of the many reasons for its popularity, is its versatility.
 Over the years, the Wrangler has been offered in an incredible number of different transmission, engine, and body style configurations.
 It would be an exaggeration to say that no two Wranglers are exactly alike, but you can certainly find a model to suit just about any need.

 The Ramcharger was an SUV sold under the Dodge name beginning in 1974.
 In addition, there was a similar vehicle sold under the Plymouth badge, which was called the Trailduster.
-Either way, these were interesting early SUVs that competed directly with other makes of the time, such as the Ford Bronco, the International Scout and the Chevy Blazer.
+Either way, these were interesting early SUVs that competed directly with other makes of the time, such as the Ford Bronco, the International Scout, and the 5 star Chevy Blazer.

 Incredibly, early Ramchargers could be purchased without a top.
 If a roof was desired, there were options for either a fabric top or a removable steel roof.
 V8 engines powered all versions of the first-gen Ramcharger.
 This model line would go on to have an impressively long lifespan, finally with production ceasing in 2002.

 If you are interested in the history of the SUV—and, indeed, the history of the automobile as a whole—few have more to offer than the Jeep CJ.
 This is a predecessor to the Wrangler, and it is one of the most important automobiles in history.
 Originally the Willys Jeep, this vehicle was a critical part of the WWII effort.
 As the war concluded, the vehicle was manufactured for the civilian market.
 While it took a few years for this vehicle to find its niche from a commercial perspective, it would eventually gain popularity.
 For instance, well over 100,000 of the Willys-Overland CJ-3A models were sold during its run from 1949-1953.